michaelrw19/michaelrw19/README.md

 - 👋 Hi, my name is Michael and I'm an International Student at Ryerson University majoring in Computer Science (2nd Year)
 - 👀 I’m interested in Software Development and Game Development
 - 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on (I don't know yet)
-- 📫 How to reach me: michaelrevi19@gmail.com
+- 📫 How to reach me: michael.r.widianto@ryerson.ca

 <!---
 michaelrw19/michaelrw19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.